therealssj/blog/content/statement/Skycoin Next Generation.md

 At the same time, between the second and third generation the new platforms increase interoperability between first generation coins.
 Any two coins become automatically convertible between each other at the spot price.
-You dont care if they accept Bitcoin or which basket of currencies they accept, because it is the same for the end user.
+You don't care if they accept Bitcoin or which basket of currencies they accept, because it is the same for the end user.
 They just go to their wallet and hit "pay" and select the currency to pay in and which wallet they want to pay out of.